Look-No-Hands-Simulator/.github/profile/README.md

 ## Hello there! :)
 ## This is the Look No Hands Formula Student Driverless Simulator, it was developed with support from Oxford Brookes University as a dissertation project and with love for Oxford Brookes Racing: Autonomous, the university's team.
 But is open source for all teams, all over the world.
-## Please feel free to fork and add things to it once it is submitted!!!
+## Please feel free to fork and add things to it or change it once it is submitted!!!

 ## Aimed System Requirements (may work on other systems)
 Ubuntu 20.04.